civican/legisinfo/42-1/bills/C-81/bill_text.md

 the complaint is trivial, frivolous, vexatious or made in bad faith; or

-the complaint is based on acts or omissions the last of which occurred more than one year, or any longer period of time that the Accessibility Commissioner considers appropriate in the circumstances, before the filing of the complaint.
+the complaint is based on acts or omissions the **complainant became aware** of more than one year, or any longer period of time that the Accessibility Commissioner considers appropriate in the circumstances, before the filing of the complaint.

 ### Section 96